mbinnun/MBPUP/README.md

 That happens if the *initrd* was not re-generated after the installation from some reason.<br />There's a script on the desktop that fixes the issue.
 Make sure to run it from a hard drive session only, and not from a live session.<br /><br />
 ***Note:*** DO NOT run the script if you've already turned your standard installation into a "real Ubuntu".

-A newly created user show an annoying message on startup.
+A newly created user invokes an annoying message on startup.
 -
 **Resolution:**<br />From terminal: **nano ~/.profile** -> comment the last last (with 'mesg') -> save -> done!<br />
 The annoying message will not appear on the next log in.